 Q: When do saguaros bloom?

 A: Saguaros show off their stunning white flowers from late April through June.
 They bloom at night (because it’s cooler, of course) and close the next afternoon.
 Nighttime pollinators like bats handle the graveyard shift, while birds take the day shift.
 Teamwork makes the desert bloom!
+Fun Fact: The Saguaro Blossom is the official Arizona State Flower.

 Q: Are saguaro fruits edible?